mjb3/Discuit.jl/docs/src/examples.md

 ?DiscuitModel
 ```

-Now that we know the necessary parameters for defining a model we can begin by defining the rate function.
+We begin by defining a rate function.
+The first example is a simple Kermack-McKendrick model and the event rates for infection and recovery respectively are given by:

 $r_1 = \theta_1 SI$

 $r_2 = \theta_2 I$

-Note that the correct signature must be used in the implementation for it to be compatible with the package:
+The code is correspondingly straightforward:

 ```@repl 1
 function sis_rf(output::Array{Float64, 1}, parameters::Array{Float64, 1}, population::Array{Int64, 1})